How Big Is Scotland Compared To A State?

 Beyond the US, several global regions bear a resemblance to Scotland in terms of size.
 The Czech Republic (Czechia) is the country closest in size to Scotland, at 30,450 square miles (78,865 square kilometers).
 The United Arab Emirates (UAE) has an area of 32,278 square miles (83,600 square kilometres), putting it slightly above Scotland in the list of countries by size.

-In terms of what Scotland’s land area is made up of, the country is home to over 30,000 freshwater lochs (lakes), including the world-renowned Loch Ness (22 square miles, or 56 square kilometres).
+In terms of what the land area is made up of, the country is home to over 30,000 freshwater lochs (lakes), including the world-renowned Loch Ness (22 square miles, or 56 square kilometres).
 And, while Scotland covers less than 1% of Europe’s total land area, it’s home to 60% of the UK’s coastline, giving it a vast maritime boundary for its size.

 Another fun fact, the shortest commercial flight in the world operates in Scotland.
 It travels between Westray and Papa Westray, Orkney, lasting just over a minute and covering a distance of 1.7 miles!